pactflow/docs.pactflow.io/website/docs/docs/workshops/ci-cd/workshop/01_prerequisite_concepts.md

 :::info

 As of October 2022, recording deployments using the `record-deployment` command, and support for the corresponding [consumer version selector](https://docs.pact.io/pact_broker/advanced_topics/consumer_version_selectors#properties) `{ deployed: true }` has been added to the major Pact client libraries.
 A support matrix can be shown [here](https://docs.pact.io/pact_broker/branches#support).
 The previous method of recording releases was to use [tags](https://docs.pact.io/pact_broker/tags).
-If you are not using one of the libraries that currently supports the `{ deployed: true}` selector, you will need to use tags in the meantime as per the documentation in the Tags page.
+If you are not using one of the libraries that currently supports the `{ deployed: true }` selector, you will need to use tags in the meantime as per [the documentation](https://docs.pact.io/pact_broker/tags#using-tags) in the Tags page.

 :::